pekarskyi/ip-woo-cleaner/README.md

 ## ✅ ENG description

-WooCommerce Cleaner – a simple plugin for cleaning the database from products, categories, attributes, tags, coupons, orders, and their notes.
+Woo Cleaner – a simple plugin for cleaning the database from products, categories, attributes, tags, coupons, orders, and their notes.

 ## ✅ Practical use cases:
 - Quickly clean up your site after importing products, without having to reinstall WordPress.